dackst/nayuta/notes.md

   * ..........everyone uses...so much...ellipsis........
     * ...................
     * ...................
-    * I never paid attention to this before, spaces are typically put after ellipses, like... this.
-Japanese simply has no spaces.
   * "quotes" and \<brackets\> and Capitalization for terms specific to the story
   * for no apparent